DPhil in Medical Sciences

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-- a first-class or strong upper second-class undergraduate degree with honours in a biomedical or related science subject.
+- a first-class or strong upper second-class undergraduate degree with honours in a biomedical or science subject relevant to the project for which you are applying.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.